Matt-FTW/dotfiles/.github/README.md

     yay -Sy bluez overskride
     ```

-    After installing the required packages, we have to start the Bluetooth service.
-With systemd is pretty straightforward:
+    After installing the required packages, we have to start the Bluetooth service:

     ```bash
     systemctl --user enable --now bluetooth.service